In web service architecture, normally people handle JWT token expiration re-actively. Here

 is the flow.

-Client sent request with a JWT token in header.
+Client sends a request with a JWT token in the header

-Service receives the request and verify if the JWT token expires
+The service receives the request and verifies if the JWT token expired

-If expired, then return 401 - token expired
+If expired, then returns 401 - token expired

 Note that if token is not expired then go to the next step.